 Planning a wedding was never simple.
-Add 2020 to the mix, and things are...complicated.
+Add a pandemic to the mix, and things are...complicated.
 But they (hopefully) won’t be that way forever.
-Then you can get back to worrying about paying for a wedding.
+Then you can get back to mainly worrying about paying for a wedding.
 Which, btw, Zola says cost more than $30,000 on average.

 Which is why you need a budget.
 Plus a lot of open conversations, starting with who’ll be footing the bill.
 The Knot says most couples get help with wedding costs, but don’t assume.
 Talk to your parents and future in-laws to see if – and how much – they’ll contribute.